pekim/gobbi/docs-src/variadic-functions.md

 is supported as [gtk.ListStoreNewv](https://godoc.org/github.com/pekim/gobbi/lib/gtk#ListStoreNewv).

 ### multiple functions
-There are other variadac functions that do not have an array equivalent version, but their functionality can be achieved through a combination of functions.
+There are other variadac functions that may not have an array equivalent version, but their functionality can be achieved through a combination of functions.